 Annie Chalex Boyle, Violin

-Violinist Annie Chalex Boyle has had a wide-ranging career as a chamber musician, soloist, orchestral player, and teacher.
-Her playing has been hailed by critics as “brilliant” (Kalamazoo Gazette), and “eloquent and poignant” (The San Antonio Express Journal).
-Equally comfortable with classical and contemporary works, Chalex Boyle has performed numerous new pieces composed for her as well as commissioned for the Harrington String Quartet, where she was a member for nine seasons.
-As soloist, she has performed with orchestras throughout North and South America.
-Chalex Boyle has won prizes at the Seventeen Magazine/General Motors National Competition and the Irving M. Klein International String Competition and was a finalist in the Yehudi Menuhin International Violin Competition and the Stulberg International String Competition.
+Internationally recognized violinist Annie Chalex Boyle has had a wide-ranging career as a chamber musician, soloist, orchestral player, and teacher.
+Her playing has been hailed by critics as “brilliant” (Kalamazoo Gazette), “eloquent and poignant” (The San Antonio Express Journal), and “has a commanding musical impersonation” (Los Angeles Times).
+Equally comfortable with classical and contemporary works, Ms. Chalex Boyle has performed numerous new works composed for her as well as commissioned for the Harrington String Quartet.
+Ms. Chalex Boyle has won prizes at the Seventeen Magazine/General Motors National Competition and the Irving M. Klein International String Competition and was a finalist in the Yehudi Menuhin International Violin Competition and the Stulberg International String Competition.
 She was also the Grand Prize Winner of the Junior Division of the Fischoff Chamber Music Competition.
-Orchestral engagements include performances as Concertmaster with the Lubbock, Amarillo, Wichita, Interlochen Faculty Orchestra, Lubbock Chamber Orchestra, and Amarillo Virtuosi.
-She has performed with a variety of ensembles throughout North America, Asia, and Europe and has been heard frequently on NPR’s “Performance Today”.
+As a soloist, Ms. Chalex Boyle has performed recitals and been concerto soloist throughout North and South America.
+As first violinist of the Harrington String Quartet, the group toured extensively nationally and internationally, including a performance at Carnegie’s Weill Hall and on the roster of Mid-America Arts Alliance.
+The quartet was featured in the PBS television documentary entitled “A Sound Collaboration-The Harrington String Quartet” and released an Albany Recording of the complete string quartets of Daniel McCarthy.
+The Harrington Quartet performed with guest artists David Shifrin, Robert Levin, James Dunham, Arthur Rowe, Pepe Romero, James Dick, and members of the Pro Arte, Miro, and Cavani Quartets.
+Orchestral engagements include performances as Concertmaster with the Amarillo, Lubbock, Wichita, Interlochen Faculty Orchestra, Lakeridge Chamber Orchestra, and Amarillo Virtuosi.
+She has performed with a variety of ensembles throughout Asia and Europe and has been heard frequently on NPR’s “Performance Today”.
+Ms. Chalex Boyle has also performed with the Los Angeles Chamber Orchestra, Los Angeles Opera Orchestra, American Sinfonietta, and Santa Barbara Chamber Orchestra.
+Before moving to Lubbock, she taught violin at the Interlochen Arts Academy in Michigan and was also a chamber music coach for the Chicago Symphony Youth Orchestra.
+Born in Arlington Heights, Illinois, Ms. Chalex Boyle began violin in the Music for Youth Suzuki Program with Donna Cook and Karen Nurani.
+At the Music Center of the North Shore (now the Chicago Music Institute) she continued her work with Almita and Roland Vamos.
+She also attended the University of Southern California studying with Robert Lipsett and worked with Robert Mann and Felix Galimir at The Juilliard School.
+She is currently an Associate Professor of Violin at Texas Tech University.

 Andrew Irvin started his violin studies in his hometown of Columbia, Missouri with Kathy Rollings.
 This childhood interest has led to a life of concerts throughout North America and abroad.
 After study with Kevin Lawrence at the University of North Carolina, School of the Arts, Catherine Tait at Eastman and Katy McLin at Arizona State University he moved to Arkansas where he has been Concertmaster of the Arkansas Symphony Orchestra.
 His solo repertoire ranges from Bach and Vivaldi, through Mozart and Haydn to Tchaikovsky, Dvorak and Korngold and Vaughn-Williams and includes the world premiere of Michael Fines’ Double Violin Concerto.